tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 }
 ```

 As you expect, `VMContext` is responsible for creating `PluginContext` via `NewPluginContext` method.
-In addition, `OnVMStart` is called at the startup phase of the VM, and you can retrieve the value of `vm_config.configuration` via `GetVMConfiguration` [hostcall API](#hostcall-api).
-This way you can do the VM-wise plugin-independent initialization.
+In addition, `OnVMStart` is called at the startup phase of the VM, and you can retrieve the value of `.vm_config.configuration` via `GetVMConfiguration` [hostcall API](#hostcall-api).
+This way you can do the VM-wise plugin-independent initialization and control the behavior of `VMContext`.

 Next is `PluginContext` and it it defined as (here we omit some of them for simplicity)